The LinguaCelta Language Blog

 The Meaning is Clear, 08 Oct 2023

-A found poem about linguistic prescriptivism.
+A bit of found poetry about linguistic prescriptivism

 Swear like a sailor?: the surprising Welsh refashioning of ‘Navy Blue’, 22 Mar 2021